acs46/pres_flask_postgres_template/README.md

    3. psql_create_president.sql<p>

 ## cd to the data dir:
-Make sure the postgres.app is running on your machine
+Make sure the postgres.app (Mac) or pgadmin4 (linux) is running on your machine
 ## In a terminal/shell window type
 'psql' to start the postgres.app